Mushymato/HaveMoreKids/docs/000-overview.md

 A Have More Kids (HMK) content pack is a [content patcher](https://www.nexusmods.com/stardewvalley/mods/1915) content pack that provides specific data.
 This document assumes that you understand the basics of content patcher.

-This page covers the pieces need to create custom kids.
+This page covers the pieces needed to create custom kids.

 ## Index